Cargo ship's lost containers bring windfall to Dutch islanders

-AMSTERDAM (REUTERS) - Dozens of containers with items including flat-screen televisions have washed up on Dutch islands in the North Sea after a ship lost part of its cargo in heavy seas, bringing a windfall for local treasure hunters.
+AMSTERDAM • Dozens of containers, with items including flat-screen television sets, have washed up on Dutch islands in the North Sea after a ship lost part of its cargo in heavy seas, bringing a windfall to local treasure hunters.

 Containers broke open on the shores of the Dutch islands of Terschelling and Vlieland.